Langboat/mengzi-retrieval-lm/README.md

 ray start --head
 python -u api.py \
 --config config_IVF1024PQ48.json \
---db_path
+--db_path ../db/models—Langboat—Pile-DB/snapshots/fd35bcce75db5c1b7385a28018029f7465b4e966
 ```
-> * **Keep in mind that the config IVF1024PQ48.json shard count must match the number of downloaded indexes.**
+> * **Keep in mind that the config IVF1024PQ48.json shard count must match the number of downloaded indexes.
+You can view the currently downloaded index number under the db_path**
 > * This config has been tested on the A100-40G, so if you have a different GPU, we recommend adjusting it to your hardware.
+> * After deploying the index server, you need to modify the request_server in lm-evaluation-harness/config.json and train/config.json .
+> * You can reduce the encoder_actor_count in config_IVF1024PQ48.json to reduce the required memory resources.

 · db_path：the database's download location from huggingface.
 "../db/models—Langboat—Pile-DB/snapshots/fd35bcce75db5c1b7385a28018029f7465b4e966" is an example.